bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 - Key *
 - Value *

 .. note:: Required fields are marked with an asterisk (*).
+The values in the fields cannot start with a space.

 Click "Create" to assign a new tag to the template/ISO.